lbryio/lbry-desktop/README.md

 #### Run the electron app

-`yarn dev`
+`yarn compile:electron` (this is only needed the first time you run the app) `yarn dev`

 - If you want to build and launch the production app you can run `yarn build`.
 This will give you an executable inside the `/dist` folder.
 We use [electron-builder](https://github.com/electron-userland/electron-builder) to create distributable packages.

 #### Run the web app

-`yarn dev:web`
+`yarn compile:web` (this is only needed the first time you run the app) `yarn dev:web`

 - This uses webpack-dev-server and includes hot-reloading.
 If you want to debug the [web server we use in production](https://github.com/lbryio/lbry-desktop/blob/master/src/platforms/web/server.js) you can run `yarn dev:web-server`.
 This starts a server at `localhost:1337` and does not include hot reloading.